wp-plugins/quick-featured-images/README.txt

 * English
 * German

 Further translations are welcome.
-If you want to give in your translation please send me an email.
+If you want to give in your translation please leave a notice in the [plugin's support forum](http://wordpress.org/support/plugin/quick-featured-images).

 = Where is the *.pot file for translating the plugin in any language? =